ericbernison/supersteph.github.io/tictac/modelagain.md

 	#have 75 4x4 kernels form the convolution layer

 	x = BatchNormalization(axis=1)(x)
+	#normalize batches to allow the gradients to converge faster
 	x = LeakyReLU()(x)
-	#Activation Function that is needed in Deep Networks
+	#Activation Function that is needed in Deep Networks to be effecive

 	return (x)
 ```